elenitamdz97/NosDemon/README.md

 You need to install Hamachi --> https://www.vpn.net/

-And enter in this net:
+And enter in the server net:

 ID of the net: NosDemoon1